AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 tables, compact descriptions of the nature and source location of program entities relevant to source coverage criteria.
 These tables are part of the Library Information produced by the |gpro| compilers, in the .ali or .gli file corresponding to each Ada or C unit, respectively.

-They are produced on demand, by the :option:`-gnateS` compilation option for Ada, and by the :option:`-fdump-scos` option for C. These options must be used to compile the sources you wish to analyze later on.
+Source coverage obligations are produced on demand, by the :option:`-gnateS` compilation option for Ada, and by the :option:`-fdump-scos` option for
+C. These options must be used to compile the sources you wish to analyze later on.
 In addition, all the sources must also be compiled :option:`-g` :option:`-fpreserve-control-flow`, both necessary to allow an accurate mapping of the execution traces back to source level obligations.
 Optimization is supported up to :option:`-O1`, with inlining allowed.